Mission, Vision, Values and Goals

 Think Global, Act Local

-• Respect for others is manifested through our caring interactions and civil discourse.
+• Respect for others is manifested through caring interactions and civil discourse.

-• Diversity is embraced and valued, believing that each member of a community uniquely contributes to its strengths.
+• Diversity is embraced and valued, believing each community member uniquely contributes to its strengths.

-• Advocacy gives voice to health issues and intervenes on behalf of others, especially those who are unable to do so for themselves.
+• Advocacy gives voice to health issues and intervenes on behalf of others, especially those who cannot do so for themselves.

 Interprofessional Collaboration and Community Engagement

-• Collaboration is characterized by collegial relationships in which communication, consensus building and teamwork are valued.
+• Collaboration is characterized by collegial relationships where communication, consensus building and teamwork are valued.

-• Engagement involves bi-directional community learning and mobilizes the expertise of community partners to solve public health problems.
+• Engagement involves bi-directional community learning and mobilizes community partners' expertise to solve public health problems.

 • Community service reflects our commitment to others and involves actions performed for public benefit or on behalf of organizations to meet community health needs.